rmx/docs.encounter.io/content/api.md

 title: API
 ---

-# Overview

-The scripts you write run in a sandboxed context and where they have access to the following symbols and functions.

-### self :: WorldObject

-Self refers to the object which the script is controlling (behavior scripts), the object which is casting the spell (spell scripts) or the object which has the aura (aura scripts).

-### worldObjects :: [ WorldObject ]

-The list of all objects in the world.
-You can use the `listFilter` function to filter these objects to select only those that you want.
-The following example gets a list of objects within 5 meters of self:

-    targets = listFilter worldObjects, (obj) ->
-        distanceBetween(self, obj) < 5

-### players :: [ Player ]

-All players which are participating in the game.

 ## Events

 Scripts can not directly change the game state.
 They must use events to do so.